grebtsew/Google_Search_in_python3/README.md

 * googlesearch library
 https://python-googlesearch.readthedocs.io/en/latest/

+# Issues
+If you find any issues with this solution please leave an issue-ticket on the repository.

 # Disclaimer
 These functions lets you download tons of data from Google.
 Please do not download or use any data that violates its copyright terms.
 Google is a search engine that merely indexes data and allows you to find them.
 It does NOT produce its own data and, as such, it doesn't own copyright on any of them.
 The original creators of the data own the copyrights.
 Read Google TOS before using google search functions.